abdelillah01/secure-chat-rsa-aes/README.md

    git clone https://github.com/your-username/secure-chat.git
    cd secure-chat

-2-Install dependencies
+    Install dependencies
-      ```bash

 pip install pycryptodome colorama

-3-Run the server
+Run the server
-       ```bash

 python server.py

-4-Run the client (in another terminal)
+Run the client (in another terminal)
-       ```bash

     python client.py

-## How It Works
+🔑 How It Works

     Server generates an RSA key pair and sends the public key to the client.

     Client generates a random 256-bit AES key, encrypts it with the server's public key, and sends it back.

     Both sides now share the same AES key for encrypting and decrypting messages.

     Messages are encrypted with AES-CBC and protected with HMAC-SHA256.

     Color output shows:

         🟣 Incoming messages (Fore.MAGENTA)

         🟢 Your messages (Fore.GREEN)

         🟡 System messages (Fore.YELLOW)

         🔴 Errors (Fore.RED)

-## Author
+👨‍💻 Author

 Developed by abdelillah01